Sports in Philadelphia: Men's basketball

 College basketball at the University of Pennsylvania's Palestra; The Palestra formerly hosted many Big 5 games, an intense college basketball rivalry among the Philadelphia area's five major NCAA Division I teams.

-Philadelphia enjoys a unique basketball rivalry among the Big 5, a group that historically consisted of five local Division I universities: Temple, Saint Joseph's, Penn, Villanova, and La Salle.
-A sixth local university, Drexel, was officially added to the rivalry in 2023.
-The Big 5 teams have played many of their games at The Palestra, Penn's venerable gymnasium.
-The Big 5 rivalry is unique because each of the schools has a rich basketball history and each school is located within a fifteen-mile radius of all of the others.
-Each of the historic Big 5 schools (i.e., all except Drexel) has made at least one appearance in the NCAA Final Four, and two have won national titles—La Salle in 1954 and Villanova in 1985, 2016, and 2018.
-Villanova's victory over Georgetown in the 1985 championship game is widely considered one of the greatest upsets in NCAA basketball history.
-Temple, Penn, Villanova, and Saint Joseph's all rank among the top 50 Division I teams in number of games won.
-Three Big 5 players have won the Naismith College Player of the Year award: Lionel Simmons of La Salle in 1990, Jameer Nelson of St. Joseph's in 2004, and Jalen Brunson of Villanova in 2018.
-Saint Joseph's and La Salle compete in the Atlantic 10, while Penn and Villanova are perennial powers in the Ivy League and the Big East.
-Temple joined the American Athletic Conference in all sports when the original Big East split into two leagues in 2013 (it had joined Big East football a year earlier).
-Prior to the Big East split, Temple had been a member of the Atlantic 10, and it still holds the most A-10 basketball tournament championships.
+Philadelphia enjoys a unique inner-city basketball rivalry with the Big 5, a group that historically consisted of five local NCAA Division I men's basketball programs: Temple, Saint Joseph's, Penn, Villanova, and La Salle.
+A sixth local program, Drexel, was officially added to the rivalry in 2023.
+The close proximity of each of the schools, along with the significant history and legacy in each of the programs, has made the Big 5 rivalry intense.
+From 1956 to 2022, the schools played each other annually in a round-robin format to determine the champion of the city series.
+The Palestra, Penn's home gymnasium in the University City neighborhood of Philadelphia, is regarded as a storied site throughout all of college basketball, bearing the nickname of "The Cathedral of College Basketball".
+For many years, all Big 5 games between these teams took place at the Palestra.
+Since 2023, the schools compete in the Big 5 Classic, a mix of round-robin games and a single-day tripleheader tournament that takes place at Xfinity Mobile Arena.

+Each of the original Big 5 programs have made at least one appearance in the NCAA tournament Final Four, and two have won national titles—La Salle in 1954 and Villanova in 1985, 2016, and 2018.
+Temple, Penn and Villanova all rank among the top 50 Division I teams in number of games won.
+Three Big 5 players have won the Naismith College Player of the Year award: Lionel Simmons of La Salle in 1990, Jameer Nelson of Saint Joseph's in 2004, and Jalen Brunson of Villanova in 2018.
+Drexel competes in the Coastal Athletic Association (CAA), while La Salle and Saint Joseph's compete in the Atlantic 10 Conference (A-10).
+Penn and Villanova are perennial powers in the Ivy League and the Big East Conference, respectively.
+Temple joined the American Conference since 2013.
+Prior to then, Temple had also been a member of the Atlantic 10, and it still holds record for the most A-10 basketball tournament championships.